HongSenDu/researchly/README.md

 On the group home page, click the project you'd like to edit and then you should now be on the projects detail page.
 Then click "edit" and change the project name and description to your liking.
 Click "Update Project" and you should now be back on the project details page and see the updated name and description.

 ### Editing a Deliverable
 On the details page of the project whose deliverable you'd like to edit, locate the deliverable you'd like to edit.
 Then click the "edit" link that corresponds to it in the table.
 Change the deliverable name, description and status to your liking.
-Click "Update Deliverable" and you should now be back on the project details page and see the updated deliverable.
+Click "Update Deliverable" and you should now be back on the Deliverable details page and see the updated deliverable.

+### Assigning Members to Deliverables
+Also on the "edit deliverable page", you will have the ability to assign a member to that specific deliverable.
+All members in the group who are not already assigned to the deliverable will be listed with a checkbox next to their name.
+To assign a member, click the checkbox by their name and click "Update Deliverable."
+You should now be back on the Deliverable Details page and see the updated deliverable with the new assignments.

+### Removing Members from Deliverables
+On the Deliverables Detail page - you should see all the members currently assigned to that specific deliverable listed in a table.
+In this table, their should be a "remove" link next to each members name.
+To remove a member, simply click their respective "remove" link and they will be unassigned from the deliverable.

 ### Delete a group
 On the group's homepage click the "delete" button to delete the group.
 This will also remove all of its projects and deliverables.
+Only group leaders can delete a group.

-### Delete a Project
+### Delete a project
 Go onto the projects homepage for the group, and click the "delete" button for that project to remove it.
 This will also remove all of its deliverables.

-### Delete a Deliverable
+### Delete a deliverable
 Go to the project you want to delete a deliverable from.
 You should see a table of all deliverables.
 CLick the "Delete" button for the deliverable you want to remove.